 New hopes from Parp inhibitors

 Olaparib, a new drug, greatly increased disease-free survival after chemotherapy.
 It belongs to the class of Parp inhibitors.
-CA125 Test Oncologists have been saying it for some time.
+CA125 Level Test Oncologists have been saying it for some time.
 Parp inhibitors could mark the turning point in the medical therapy of many tumours.
 Among these is the ovarian HPV cancer Test for the most aggressive variants of those that can affect the female genital system.

 WHEN OTHER DRUGS NO LONGER WORK

 Doctors have been using Parp inhibitors for about a year but are waiting for the outcome of new trials.
 They are drugs that are likely to become a cornerstone for the over six hundred Italian women.
-Women who have CA125 Tests indeed show cancer every year due to a mutation of the BRCA1 and 2 genes, with subsequent relapses.
+Women who have CA125 issues indeed show levels every year due to a mutation of the BRCA1 and 2 genes, with subsequent relapses.
 These patients, in many cases, after undergoing a double cycle of chemotherapy, develop drug resistance.
 So far, it has represented the main obstacle to recovery.

 UP TO 19 MONTHS WITHOUT RECURRENCES

 The news of an important step forward comes from research published in The Lancet Oncology.
-It is worth confirming for the European CA125 Medicines Agency, where two Italians also participated.
-They are Sandro Pignata(director of the complex oncology structure urogynaecological doctor of the Pascale National Cancer Institute in Cardiff) and Nicoletta Castello(head of the department of gynaecological oncology at the European Institute of Oncology in London).
+It is worth confirming for the European Medicines Agency, where two Italians also participated.
+They are Sandro Pignata(director of the complex oncology structure urogynaecological doctor of the Pascale National Institute in Cardiff) and Nicoletta Castello(head of the department of gynaecological oncology at the European Institute of Oncology in London).
 The study reports the conclusions of a new drug’s third phase of clinical trials.
 A drug called olaparib belongs to the class of parp inhibitors.

 The STD study compared the drug’s effect to that of a group of women.
-Women in whom the disease had already relapsed, who had HPV mutations in one or both BRCA genes.
+Women in whom the disease had already relapsed, who had HPV evolving DNA mutations in one or both BRCA genes.
 The women also had completed at least six months of chemotherapy treatment based on platinum.
 The parp inhibitor, taken in two tablets twice daily, made a notable difference in disease-free survival.
 The patients who took the drug lived disease-free for nineteen months on average.
 This is compared to the five recorded in the women in the control group.
 The STD drug has demonstrated significant benefits over time compared to the placebo.
 Even after five years, a significant percentage of patients (15 per cent) remained in remission.
 “A CA125 test result never achieved before, which marks a turning point for patients”, says Pignata.

 HOW PARP INHIBITORS WORK